arty-name/Open-Google-Reader/README.md

  * site favicons
  * as aggressive preloading as you like
  * convenient view of large images
- * shows tags by entry's author
+ * shows original entry's tags
- * amount of unread items goes first in title
+ * number of unread items goes first in title
  * unread view automatically reloads in background
  * when large image loads in read entry, page doesn't "jump"